What are Zamp's Filing Approval E-Mails?

 Still have questions?
 See our resource center for more details: Marketplace Facilitator Sales Tax Explained

-1. If you have any issues with the tax estimates, concerns about remittance, or other questions related to the filing notice, just reply to your filing notice and ask us to pause filings.
+- If you have any issues with the tax due estimates, concerns about remittance, or other questions related to the filing approval e-mail, just reply to your filing approval e-mail and ask us to pause filings.
 Please also include your questions or issues.

-2. Any reply to a filing notice other than confirmation that we're good to file will prevent our team from having filings under way until we address your issues.
+- Any reply to a filing approval e-mail other than confirmation that we're good to file will prevent our team from having filings under way until we address your issues.